csbenz/toBeInSeasonOrNotToBeInSeason/index.md

 ## To be in season or not to be in season: a food consumption analysis

 <p>
-  <strong>By Kate Dopito, Fabien Zellweger & Christopher Benz</strong>
+  <strong>By Kate Dopiro, Fabien Zellweger & Christopher Benz</strong>
 </p>

 <p>